4 Ways Parents Can Help Their Kids Become Better Students and Actually Love to Learn

 He is a visionary and likes to do things his own way.

-This is a child who doesn’t pay particular attention to the details of his school homework and will become disheartened if told to do things without the freedom to put his spin on things.
+This child doesn’t pay particular attention to the details of his school homework and will become disheartened if told to do things without the freedom to put his spin on things.

 Johnny is a Quick Start, a visionary child who can create wonders out of nothing.